accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate on the screen synchronised time-based media that require a text transcript.
+1. Identify on the screen synchronised time-based media that require a text transcript.
 1. Check for
 	- the presence of a clearly identifiable adjacent text transcript;
 	- or the presence of a transcript accessible via an adjacent component (a button or a link);